Exceptional line and pseudospectrum in black hole spectroscopy: Introduction

 \section{Introduction}

-Upon characterizing the intrinsic oscillatory behavior of perturbed black holes (BHs), quasinormal modes (QNMs) manifest themselves as a discrete set of complex frequencies.
+Upon characterizing the intrinsic oscillatory behavior of perturbed black holes, quasinormal modes (QNMs) manifest themselves as a discrete set of complex frequencies.
 The oscillation frequency is encoded in the real part, while the decay rate is encoded in the imaginary part.
 The QNMs not only act as spectral fingerprints that identify black holes, but also offer a powerful probe to test the Kerr hypothesis and explore gravity in the strong-field regime.
 This program is known as black hole spectroscopy~\cite{Kokkotas:1999bd,Berti:2009kk,Konoplya:2011qq,Berti:2025hly}.

-Perturbed black holes are inherently non-Hermitian (NH) systems, a feature common across many branches of physics.
-Such NH systems offer fertile ground for exploring unique topological phenomena absent in Hermitian counterparts~\cite{Moiseyev_2011,El-Ganainy:2018ksn,Ashida:2020dkc,Bergholtz:2019deh}.
+Perturbed black holes are inherently non-Hermitian systems, a feature common across many branches of physics.
+Such non-Hermitian systems offer fertile ground for exploring unique topological phenomena absent in Hermitian counterparts~\cite{Moiseyev_2011,El-Ganainy:2018ksn,Ashida:2020dkc,Bergholtz:2019deh}.
 A defining hallmark of these systems is the appearance of the exceptional points (EPs)~\cite{Heiss_1990,Ryu_2009,Dietz:2010bvm,Xu:2016gkh,doi:10.1126/science.aaf8533,Ding_2016}, where both eigenvalues and their corresponding eigenvectors coalesce.
-EPs naturally emerge in BH perturbation theory.
-Degenerate QNMs occur for massive scalar perturbations of Kerr black holes~\cite{Cavalcante:2024swt,Cavalcante:2024kmy,Cavalcante:2025abr}.
+Notably, the adiabatic encircling of EPs generates distinct topological phenomena, including braiding of eigenvalue trajectories and Berry phase accumulation~\cite{Dembowski:2001zz,Dembowski_2004,PhysRevA.85.064103,zhong2018winding},similar phenomenon can also be found in holographic models~\cite{Grozdanov:2019uhi,Ghodrati:2025fah}.
+EPs naturally emerge in black hole perturbation theory.
+As demonstrated in~\cite{Motohashi:2024fwt}, the widely studied phenomenon of mode repulsion or avoided crossing in black hole spectroscopy~\cite{Berti:2025hly,Dias:2021yju,Oshita:2025ibu,Lo:2025njp,Takahashi:2025uwo} naturally emerges near EPs, and these EPs can be accessed by introducing a sufficient number of free parameters.
+This is exemplified by the degenerate QNMs found in massive scalar perturbations of Kerr black holes~\cite{Cavalcante:2024swt,Cavalcante:2024kmy,Cavalcante:2025abr}.
 Similarly, EPs can be induced by adding a Gaussian bump to the original Regge-Wheeler (RW) effective potential~\cite{Yang:2025dbn}.
-Note that when there are insufficient free parameters, the phenomenon of EPs generally does not occur, and it is instead replaced by mode repulsion or avoided crossing~\cite{Berti:2025hly,Dias:2021yju,Motohashi:2024fwt,Oshita:2025ibu,Lo:2025njp,Takahashi:2025uwo}.

 A remarkable property of EPs is their singular enhancement of sensitivity to parameter variations, an effect that surpasses anything possible in Hermitian systems~\cite{Ashida:2020dkc}.
 This enhanced sensitivity has enabled diverse applications, including advanced sensing platforms based on graphene metasurfaces and microtoroid cavities, integrated microresonators operating at three-fold EPs, coupled photonic cavities, and highly sensitive microcavity sensors for nanoparticle detection.
 Further applications span the detection of mechanical motion, electronics, and two-qubit systems, as detailed in~\cite{Ashida:2020dkc}.